Kyuhunter/lichess-events-discord-bot/README.md

 python -m src.bot
 ```

+## Discord Commands

+The bot offers several slash commands for managing teams and event synchronization:

+- `/setup_team <team>` - Register a Lichess team to track tournaments
+- `/remove_team <team>` - Remove a registered team and delete its events
+- `/list_teams` - Show all registered teams in the server
+- `/sync [team]` - Manually sync events for all teams or a specific team
+- `/sync_verbose [team]` - Sync with detailed logging output
+- `/auto_sync <enable>` - Enable or disable scheduled background sync
+- `/setup_logging_channel <channel>` - Set a channel to receive bot logs and event notifications

+After setting up a logging channel with `/setup_logging_channel`, the bot will post:
+- Log messages based on the configured log level
+- Notifications when events are created, updated, or deleted
+- Information about team registrations and removals

 ## Configuration

 A `config/config.yaml` file lets you control the bot's logging and scheduling behavior without touching code.